birdortyedi/fashion-image-inpainting/README.md

 # fashion-image-inpainting
 A Benchmark for Inpainting of Clothing Images with Irregular Holes

-*Submitted to the European Conference on Computer Vision, ECCV 2020, Advances in Image Manipulation workshop and challenges on image and video manipulation [AIM2020](https://data.vision.ee.ethz.ch/cvl/aim20/)*
+*Accepted to the European Conference on Computer Vision, ECCV 2020, Advances in Image Manipulation workshop and challenges on image and video manipulation [AIM2020](https://data.vision.ee.ethz.ch/cvl/aim20/)*

 ![Masked & Generated Images][fig1]